GalaxeTV/GalaxeSMP/CONTRIBUTING.md

   * We use [Spotless](https://github.com/diffplug/spotless) to enforce this
   * You can run `./gradlew spotlessApply` to automatically format your code
 * CodeQL must pass
+* Qodana must pass
 * Manual review must be completed by two maintainers or from `@galaxetv/crew`

 Pull requests should be descriptive and be clearly documented.
 Pull requests should be small and concise.

+Documentation is generated using [Javadoc](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/javadoc.html).
+Documentation should be added to all public methods and classes.

+### Validation on server

+To validate changes to the plugin, we will be using this plugin on a test server.
+This is after the pull request has been merged.

+This will help us to ensure that the plugin is working as intended, and if we catch any issues we can resolve before making a release and pushing to the production server.